aniftyco-archive/eslint-config-nifty/readme.md

 We also provide added linting for React.

-For React only development, you'll need to install `eslint-plugin-react` and `eslint-plugin-jsx-a11y`.
+For React only development, you'll need to install `eslint-plugin-react`, `eslint-plugin-jsx-a11y` and `eslint-plugin-react-hooks`.

 Then add `"extends": ["nifty/react"]` to your `.eslintrc`.